Giving at Washington College

 The entire Washington College community has joined together to respond to our students, parents, faculty, staff, alumni, and friends during this challenging time.

-We continue to welcome donations online, by texting @WASHCOLL to 52014, and by mail, even while mail delivery and processing is delayed a bit by current circumstances.
-We encourage giving online and by text, and ask for your patience with our receipt and grateful acknowledgment of mailed gifts.
+- Mail your donation to Washington College, Office of College Advancement, 300 Washington Ave., Chestertown, MD 21620 (Mail delivery and processing is delayed a bit by current circumstances.
+We ask for your patience with our receipt and grateful acknowledgment of mailed gifts.)

 Our Top Three Questions